sweattep/ancient_quotes/README.md

 >Should I prostrate to one You created from clay?

 >For beware of wrath when abundance entices you; don't let a big bribe turn you aside

+>As for the law and the testimony, if they do not speak according to this word, it is because they do not receive a bribe for it.

 >God rescues the afflicted by their affliction and opens their ears in oppression